 “I haven’t done anything that changed the world,” she laughed.

 On this particularly hot day, Greene was wearing a denim skirt that matched her blue denim jacket and a black blouse with polka dots.
-It was a simple outfit, so the City University of New York (CUNY) button pinned on her jacket stood out.
+It was a simple outfit, so the Cynthia For New York button pinned on her jacket stood out.
 Greene was born in Delaware.
 She moved to Buffalo, New York when she was three and lived there until she attended college.
 She describes her upstate home as a very “homogenous, white community.”

 “The biggest difference between Buffalo and Brooklyn is diversity,” she said.
 “I went home to see a high school musical with my mom.
 I kid you not, in a 1,000-seat school auditorium, there were only white people.”